MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/ProjAcctCostManagement.md

 | Equipment      | Cards \> Project \> Equipment Rate Table \> Enter a rate table ID \> Rate Table ID wizard button PACM 13.
 JPEG |

 ![A screenshot ](media/20ef112b6a2f11329b9bc8c716e2c908.jpg)

-A screenshot of a cell phone Description automatically generated

-A screenshot of a cell phone Description automatically generated

 1. Select **Copy existing entries from this rate table** and select the rate table.